Mobile audiometric testing units

 In cases where a wheelchair user needs a test we recommend scheduling them at the end of the session and we will remove the necessary equipment from the van and set it up in an office or meeting room and do the test there.

-Please allow half an hour between the last hearing test and this one to give time for setting the equipment up.
+Please allow half an hour between the last hearing test finishing in the van and this one to give time for setting the equipment up.